Hi, I'm Sarah: a PhD candidate, engineer, water-lover, language enthusiast, and dreamer.

 B.E.
 Environmental Engineering (2017)

 I am currently a doctoral candidate at the University of California, Berkeley in the Department of Environmental Science, Policy, and Management.
 I also have a Designated Emphasis in Development Engineering.
-My current research examines the sustainability of food-water systems and impacts on global food and water security.
-I focus on linking local agricultural production and natural resources with the global networks they support.
+My current research focuses on water, agriculture, and global trade to understand the sustainability of global food systems.
+I use machine learning of satellite imagery, geospatial datasets, and biophysical modelling to link local agricultural production, land tenure, and natural resource use with the global networks they support.
 I use science as a tool for examining the little-known and connecting communities.

 In my free time, I volunteer on the executive team of Engineers Without Borders San Francisco, mentor students looking to pursue careers in STEM, and work to build an inclusive community within the groups I am a part of.